XChainWatcher: Monitoring and Identifying Attacks in Cross-Chain Bridges: Anomaly Detection Results

-\featheader{Withdrawals on $\mathcal{T}$} In the Nomad bridge, we identified three transactions accepted by the bridge where funds were withdrawn to invalid Ethereum addresses.
-Each transaction involved a newly deployed contract \AddrHref{https://moonscan.io/address/0x58fb43988ce99da388b1183a36264ea1161e45dd}{0x58fb43988ce99da388b1183a36264ea1161e45dd}, which interacted with the Nomad bridge contract using a 32-byte string instead of a 20-byte Ethereum address in the destination address field.
+In the Nomad bridge, we identified three transactions accepted by the bridge where funds were withdrawn to unintended Ethereum addresses due to being wrongly formatted -- they interacted with the Nomad bridge contract using a 32-byte string instead of a 20-byte Ethereum address in the \textit{beneficiary} address field.
 Therefore, this leads to unparseable data from our tool (the parser is programmed to parse only valid 20-byte addresses).
-Therefore, token transfers were successfully parsed, but the bridge event was not, which generated this inconsistency and represented false positives from~\toolName.
-Additionally, we discovered seven transactions from a single address attempting to exploit the bridge using different inputs in the ``token'' field.
-The attacker first attempted to provide a bridge address as a token, probably to gain control over the bridge (\AddrHref{https://moonscan.io/tx/0x56e6c554169c0b6e99d744416c04c11926c3a867ae2ffd3125aa5ba0eaf6afe1}{0x56e6c554169c0b6e99d744416c04c11926c3a867ae2ffd3125aa5ba0eaf6afe1}).
-The following 3 transactions involved a newly created contract that was not mapped to a token in $\mathcal{S}$ (e.g., \AddrHref{https://moonscan.io/tx/0xebd68eaaa20de3066cf3f53c26777c38d62251ca13c9d6e0d3a991e011babfa9}{0xebd68eaaa20de3066cf3f53c26777c38d62251ca13c9d6e0d3a991e011babfa9} with token \AddrHref{https://moonscan.io/address/0x24229bf80425c27DB54fB3E4340251Dd5C16Aefb}{0x24229bf80425c27DB54fB3E4340251Dd5C16Aefb}).
-Finally, in the latter two, the user attempts to withdraw funds from a (fake) token contract called \textit{Wrapped ETH (ETH)} (\AddrHref{https://moonscan.io/address/0xcbb4825CF7Cf72a88d1BDdd494c1A251CF21b91F}{0xcbb4825CF7Cf72a88d1BDdd494c1A251CF21b91F}), to unlock real ETH on Ethereum (e.g., \AddrHref{https://moonscan.io/tx/0x7cd7d1a4feceeaa14b6c347488229707fa710daeab2e1e5d707d43a720a703f1}{0x7cd7d1a4feceeaa14b6c347488229707fa710daeab2e1e5d707d43a720a703f1}).
+We further discuss this anomaly in Section~\textit{\ref{subsubsec: invalid_benef_addresses} Invalid Beneficiary Addresses}.
+Beyond these three anomalies, we discovered seven transactions from a single address attempting to exploit the bridge using different inputs in the ``token'' field.
+The attacker first attempted to provide the address of a malicious smart contract as a token, probably to gain control over the bridge (\AddrHref{https://moonscan.io/tx/0x56e6c554169c0b6e99d744416c04c11926c3a867ae2ffd3125aa5ba0eaf6afe1}{0x56e6c554169c0b6e99d744416c04c11926c3a867ae2ffd3125aa5ba0eaf6afe1}).
+In the following 3 transactions, the attacker tried to withdraw funds using a newly created contract that was not mapped to a token in $\mathcal{S}$ (e.g., \AddrHref{https://moonscan.io/tx/0xebd68eaaa20de3066cf3f53c26777c38d62251ca13c9d6e0d3a991e011babfa9}{0xebd68eaaa20de3066cf3f53c26777c38d62251ca13c9d6e0d3a991e011babfa9} with token \AddrHref{https://moonscan.io/address/0x24229bf80425c27DB54fB3E4340251Dd5C16Aefb}{0x24229bf80425c27DB54fB3E4340251Dd5C16Aefb}), in an attempt to have tokens minted on $\mathcal{S}$.
+Finally, in the latter two, the user attempted to withdraw funds from a (fake) token contract called \textit{Wrapped ETH} (\AddrHref{https://moonscan.io/address/0xcbb4825CF7Cf72a88d1BDdd494c1A251CF21b91F}{0xcbb4825CF7Cf72a88d1BDdd494c1A251CF21b91F}), to unlock real ETH on Ethereum (e.g., \AddrHref{https://moonscan.io/tx/0x7cd7d1a4feceeaa14b6c347488229707fa710daeab2e1e5d707d43a720a703f1}{0x7cd7d1a4feceeaa14b6c347488229707fa710daeab2e1e5d707d43a720a703f1}).
 Fortunately, these transactions reverted and all attempts failed.
 On the Ronin bridge, we identified two events emitted by the bridge contract without a match on \RuleName{erc20\_transfer} or \RuleName{sc\_withdrawal}.
-These were trying to withdraw unmapped tokens to $\mathcal{S}$.
+These were trying to withdraw unmapped tokens from $\mathcal{T}$ to $\mathcal{S}$, and therefore no tokens were moved, even though the bridge emitted a \textit{Withdraw} event.